 As I learn more about the lives of Mount Olivet’s residents through researching this blog and stories told to me by visiting descendants regarding their relatives, I certainly see that those interred here are much more than “names in stone.”
 Hence, they are Stories in Stone.
 I commonly find myself stopping and paying respects to more and more of these people who gave us the Frederick (city and county) we know and love today.
 I have only met them through perusing old photos, newspaper articles and census records.
 Thanks to gravestones and monuments, I know where they are, so to speak.

 One of Mount Olivet's inhabitants was very poignant to the research and history work I have been performing over the last 25+ years.
 He’s also the inspiration for the title of my blog.
 His name, Jacob M. Holdcraft.

 Jacob Mehrling Holdcraft was born on February 21st, 1898 in Frederick.
 He grew up on East Church Street (extended), the son of—you guessed it, a one-time tombstone salesman.
 Jacob’s father, John H. Holdcraft, was a native of Massachusetts who married a local girl named Ella C. Mehrling.
 Ella was the daughter of a butcher and was reputed to have been born in the original Barbara Fritchie house in 1863.
 Jacob grew up with eight siblings, but another, Nelson, had died from pneumonia as an infant two days before Christmas in 1896.

-The Holdcraft children would attend local schools and be brought up in the Lutheran religion.
+The Holdcraft children went to local schools and be brought up in the Lutheran religion.
 The family attended Evangelical Lutheran Church, just a few blocks from home, and were highly active members.
 Jacob’s older brother Paul would attend seminary and became an ordained minister in the United Brethren Church.
 He served with distinction (mostly in Baltimore) up until his death in 1971.
 A sister Ruth (Mackley) married and lived in Thurmont where she played the role of longtime organist for Trinity United Church of Christ.
 Both siblings were linked to helping conduct funerals through their religious callings.